serenity-is/docs/tutorials/multi_tenancy/hiding_the_tenant_administration_permission.md

         foreach (var p in request.Permissions)
             newList[p.PermissionKey] = p.Grant ?? false;

-        var allowedKeys = ListPermissionKeys(this.Cache.Memory, this.TypeSource);
+        var allowedKeys = ListPermissionKeys(this.Cache, this.SqlConnections, this.TypeSource);
         if (newList.Keys.Any(x => !allowedKeys.Contains(x)))
             throw new AccessViolationException();
         //...